 Flu Prevention Tips

-As if one virus isn’t enough, flu season is here!
-With the focus on COVID-19, you’re probably already doing a lot of things right, but there are some differences between influenza and the novel coronavirus SARS-CoV-2 to keep in mind.
+As if one virus isn’t enough, flu season is here with a vengeance this year!
+With our COVID-19 bootcamp training, you’re probably already doing a lot of things right, but there are some differences between influenza and the novel coronavirus SARS-CoV-2 to keep in mind.
 While the infection that can result from the coronavirus that causes COVID-19 can be serious, anyone who has suffered from Influenza A knows it’s no picnic either.
 From disinfecting to reducing stress, here are our top tips for keeping your family safer during flu season this year.

 Here are some flu prevention tips to keep in mind as we enter flu season this year.

 A product that uses the term disinfectant means that it has passed the Environmental Protection Agency’s testing and guidelines, which includes their evaluation of pathogen-kill data and assessment of risks and benefits of a product’s use.
 This means that, to be labeled a sanitizer or disinfectant, the product has to demonstrate that it can kill the germs and viruses it says it does in a set amount of time.

 One way to ensure you’re disinfecting effectively is to select a product from the EPA’s List N, which lists the disinfectants that are approved for use against the novel coronavirus, SARS-CoV-2.